catalexandre/Hexagonal-JSON-maze-solver/README.md

 4. Repeat step two and three until you have nowhere to go, which is when you will then go back to the tile you get when removing the last tile off of the nodes tiles stack
 5. Stop the algorithm when you move to the END tile and return the solution as the tiles you have never backtracked onto.

-This depth-first search (DFS) algorithm indeed looks easy when written as four basic steps, and I will agree with you that it is probably one of the easiest maze solving algorithms I could have chosen to implement, but the difficulty comes from the implementation of this algorithm in a program used to solve Hexagonal mazes, rather than a square-tiled maze.
+This algorithm indeed looks easy when written as four basic steps, and I will agree with you that it is probably one of the easiest maze solving algorithms I could have chosen to implement, but the difficulty comes from the implementation of this algorithm in a program used to solve Hexagonal mazes, rather than a square-tiled maze.

 I had considered implementing the A* algorithm, but I established that in the context of a competition with limited time, this decision would not give me the chance to finish within the alloted time period.